Best Robo Advisors for Small Investors: Grow Your Wealth

 1

-You'll answer a few questions about your financial objectives (e.g., retirement, saving for a down payment) and your comfort level with investment risk.
-This helps the robo advisor understand your needs.
+You'll answer a few questions about your financial goals, time horizon, and risk tolerance.
+This helps the robo advisor understand your investment needs.

 2